kaptandatasolutions/kaptandatasolutions.github.io/_posts/2020-02-28-sample-markdown.md

 By leveraging data science, Kaptan Data Solutions is revolutionizing the field of medical physics.
 Our specialized software solutions empower healthcare professionals to make data-driven decisions and improve patient outcomes.

-We encourage you to explore the world of Data Science in Médical Physics !
-Assistant-Physicien.fr [[this tutorial](https://www.assistant-physicien.fr/)] serves as a demonstration site for some of the tools available on assistant-physicien.fr.
+We encourage you to explore the world of Data Science in Médical Physics ! [[Assistant-Physicien.fr](https://www.assistant-physicien.fr/)] serves as a demonstration site for some of the tools available on assistant-physicien.fr.
 Dive in and discover how data science can empower you to improve patient care and optimize workflows in your practice.

 **Let's dive into Kaptan Data Solutions!**